Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

 No se dice "soy contento", se dice "estoy contento" | You don't say "soy contento," you say "estoy contento" (I'm happy).

 You can find many more examples of the verb decir in our catalog.
-You just need to type the form of the verb that you want to practice in the search tool to start learning real Spanish from real speakers in real situations!
+Just type the form of the verb that you want to practice in the search tool to start learning real Spanish from real speakers in real situations!

 ¿Qué Pasa? - What Happens with This Verb